valancej/documentation/_pro/getting-started/docker-volumes.md

 ---

 <div class="alert-block">
-We will be upgrading to Docker 1.13 (now 17.03.01) on **March 28, 2017**, which means you will have to ensure directories exist before mounting them as volumes to avoid errors.
+We will be upgrading to Docker 1.13 on **March 29, 2017**, which means you will have to ensure directories exist before mounting them as volumes to avoid errors.
 See more about [why Docker 1.13 will impact this](https://github.com/docker/docker/pull/22373).
 </div>